MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

 1. Edit the **Parameters** file you just uploaded and change the password.
 If you need help editing the file in the Shell please ask your instructor for assistance.
 As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

-1. From the Cloud Shell pane, run the following to create the virtual machine (replace the `[Azure_region]` placeholder with the name of an Azure region where you intend to deploy the Azure virtual machine) and
+1. From the Cloud Shell pane, run the following to create the virtual machine (replace the `[Azure_region]` placeholder with the name of an Azure region same as the  Resource group region of az104-07-rg0-DID.

     >**Note**: Replace the DID with the unique deployment id, which can be found under the envrionment details tab.
 To list the names of Azure regions, run `(Get-AzLocation).Location`.